The Duke of Cornwall will visit the F-35B stealth fighter jets at RAF Marham today.

-It follows the arrival of the UK's first four supersonic Lightning II jets at RAF Marham last month.
+It follows the arrival of the UK's first four supersonic Lightning II jets at RAF Marham in June.

 Single-seat, single-engine fighters with integrated sensors, the warplanes will conduct missions and operations from the Royal Navy's Queen Elizabeth-class aircraft carriers.